 If your computer is dropped or visibly damaged, or does not work normally, please contact your nearest authorized Acer service center.
-For more information, please See Frequently asked questions on page 56.
+For more information, please see Got a question? on page 56.

 YOUR ACER NOTEBOOK TOUR

 After setting up your computer as illustrated in the Setup Guide, let us show you around your new Acer computer.